Updated by Paul Keskeys, March 15, 2017.

-How can one transform a collection of concrete tubes into a site for experiencing contemporary culture?
+How does one transform a collection of concrete tubes into a site for experiencing contemporary culture?

-“Our thoughts wrestled with the extraordinary physical facts of the building," Heatherwick explained at Design Indaba 2014, where he unveiled the plans for the new V&A Museum in Cape Town’s historic waterfront district.
+“Our thoughts wrestled with the extraordinary physical facts of the building," Heatherwick explained at Design Indaba 2014, where he first unveiled his firm's plans for the new V&A Museum in Cape Town’s historic waterfront district.

 "There is no large open space within the densely packed tubes and it is not possible to experience these volumes from inside," he continued.
 "Rather than strip out the evidence of the building's industrial heritage, we wanted to find a way to enjoy and celebrate it.
 We could either fight a building made of concrete tubes or enjoy its tube-iness."